This post may contain affiliate links. Please see our disclosure policy.

 Butter & All Purpose Flour – Combine them to create a roux.
 This is the foundation of the bechamel sauce (basically a cheesy white sauce).
 Roux thickens the creamy cheese sauce so it sticks better to the pasta.

-Heavy cream and whole milk – Milk enriches the cheese sauce and makes it velvety smooth, giving it that creamy texture.
-Once milk is added to the roux, it becomes a béchamel sauce, the creamy sauce that is the base for most mac and cheese recipes.
+Heavy cream and Evaporated Milk enriches the cheese sauce and makes it velvety smooth, giving it that creamy texture.

-Spices & Seasonings – Season the cheese sauce with nutmeg, cayenne pepper, smoked paprika, garlic powder, onion powder, and ground mustard.
+Spices & Seasonings – Season the cheese sauce with Cajun seasoning, smoked paprika, garlic powder, onion powder, and nutmeg.

 Pasta – Choose whatever macaroni noodles you prefer, and cook them to al dente.
 I love elbow macaroni and cavatappi!